Baptisms, Weddings, Funerals

 Christian BAPTISM is offered not only to those newly born but to people at any stage in their lives – even mature adults – but it is offered only once, for its significance is that the life of the person is taken up into Christ’s life.
 Jesus lived and died for us all, and Baptism marks our owning of that.
 All our human shortcomings before God, our actual and potential failures, are as it were washed away, and the new life “in Christ” begins, sharing in the life of prayer and love that was so uniquely his.

 For a parent or parents who care about their faith and who would wish to share it with their child from the start, then that child may be baptized, thus joining into the Christian family from a very early age.
 If the person to be baptized knows their own mind, then baptism follows on his/her owning of faith, with the church in support.
 In baptism we become as children of God the Father, alongside Jesus Christ the Son of God, empowered by the Holy Spirit of God.

 If you would like baptism for yourself or your young child, please get in touch with us by using the contacts section in the website.

 WEDDINGS are held both in the church and in other venues.
-Again the Rev Peter Donald is the first point of contact, and if a particular date is being contemplated, it would be wise to do that before anything else!
+Our Interim Moderator is the first point of contact (via our contacts section), and if a particular date is being contemplated, it would be wise to do that before anything else!

 A Christian wedding implies a mutual promise, “I will love” in lifelong commitment, and it is a wonderful cause for celebration!